open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 - When should the score be updated?

   We recommend that you set `ValidUntil` when updating the score, so that the placement controller can know if the score is still valid in case it failed to update for a long time.
-An expired score will be treated as score 0 in placement controller.
+An expired score will be treated as value 0 and quantity 0 in placement controller.

   The score could be updated when your monitoring data changes, or at least you need to update it before it expires.
+  For the resources that are updated frequently, to prevent frequent updates that may lead to performance issues, we recommend updating the score at a reasonable interval, eg, 60s.

 - How to calculate the score.